mrc-ide/packit/app/src/docs/manageAccessHelpPage.md

 #### `packet.manage`

-Allows management of read access permissions for packets.
+- **Purpose**: Allows management of read access permissions for packets.

-**Capabilities:**
+- **Capabilities:**

   - Grant read access to users or roles for packet groups or individual packets
   - Revoke read access from users or roles
   - Automatically includes `packet.read` for managed resources

 **Scope Examples:**